Facets-cloud/facets-cloud.github.io/docs/compliance/README.md

 ### High level deployment model

-Any cluster deployed through Facets.cloud follows best practices of the cloud vendor.
-For e.g., in the case of AWS, the underlying infrastructure contains an EKS cluster hosted inside a VPC.
+Any cluster deployed through Facets.cloud follows best practices recommended by the cloud vendor.
+For e.g., in the case of AWS, the underlying infrastructure contains an EKS cluster hosted inside private subnet of a VPC.
 By default, there is no direct connectivity to the EKS cluster from outside unless an application explicitly specifies it.
 This specification if provided, goes through the Stack definition of the application and hence checked in a git repository.
-Apart from the advantages of this practice being declarative in nature, specific to security and compliance -
+Apart from the advantages of this practice being declarative in nature, specific to security and compliance, it provides the following advantages -
 * Named (Who created/updated it)
 * Version controlled
 * Process controlled (Secondary sign-off using PR Reviews)